* This is the Professional Version. *

-Obstructive sleep apnea (OSA) consists of episodes of partial or complete closure of the upper airway that occur during sleep and lead to breathing cessation (defined as a period of apnea > 10 sec).
-Symptoms include restlessness, snoring, recurrent awakening, morning headache, and excessive daytime sleepiness.
+Obstructive sleep apnea (OSA) consists of episodes of partial or complete closure of the upper airway that occur during sleep and lead to breathing cessation (defined as a period of apnea or hypopnea > 10 sec).
+Symptoms include excessive daytime sleepiness, restlessness, snoring, recurrent awakening, and morning headache.
 Diagnosis is based on sleep history and polysomnography.
 Treatment is with nasal continuous positive airway pressure, oral appliances, and, in refractory cases, surgery.
 Prognosis is good with treatment.
 Most cases remain undiagnosed and untreated and are often associated with hypertension, atrial fibrillation and other arrhythmias, heart failure, and injury or death due to motor vehicle crashes and other accidents resulting from hypersomnolence.

 In at-risk patients, sleep destabilizes patency of the upper airway, leading to partial or complete obstruction of the nasopharynx, oropharynx, or both.

 Obstructive sleep hypopnea occurs when breathing is diminished, even if it is not absent.

 The prevalence of OSA is 2 to 9% in adults; the condition is under-recognized and often undiagnosed even in symptomatic patients.
 Obstructive sleep apnea is up to 4 times more common among men and 7 times more common among people who are obese (ie, body mass index [BMI] > 30).
 Severe OSA (apnea-hypopnea index [AHI] > 30/h) increases the risk of death in middle-aged men.